Félix Peña

-Félix Ricardo Peña (born February 25, 1990) is a Dominican professional baseball pitcher for the Hanwha Eagles of the KBO League.
+Félix Ricardo Peña (born February 25, 1990) is a Dominican professional baseball pitcher for the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs and Los Angeles Angels, and in the KBO League for the Hanwha Eagles.
 He made his MLB debut in 2016.
-He previously played in Major League Baseball (MLB) for the Chicago Cubs and Los Angeles Angels.

 Career

 Chicago Cubs

 On March 9, 2009, Peña signed with the Chicago Cubs as an international free agent.
 He made his professional debut with the DSL Cubs.
 He spent the 2010 season with the DSL Cubs as well, recording a 1.17 ERA in 20 appearances.
 He spent the 2011 season with the rookie ball AZL Cubs, pitching to a 3-2 record and 6.92 ERA.
 He split 2012 between the Single-A Peoria Chiefs and the Low-A Boise Hawks, accumulating a 4-2 record and 3.58 ERA between the two teams.
 In 2013, he played for the Single-A Kane County Cougars, pitching to a 4-7 record and 3.92 ERA with 77 strikeouts in 103.1 innings of work.
 He split the next year between the High-A Daytona Cubs and the Double-A Tennessee Smokies, registering a 6-10 record and 4.15 ERA across 25 appearances.
 He spent the 2015 season with Tennessee, recording a 7-8 record and 3.75 ERA in 129.2 innings pitched.
 He was assigned to the Triple-A Iowa Cubs to begin the 2016 season.

 After recording a 3.41 ERA in 36 games in Iowa, Peña was called selected to the 40-man roster and promoted to the major leagues for the first time on August 19, 2016.
 He made his debut that day, pitching a scoreless innings and notching his first major league strikeout, punching out Daniel Descalso of the Colorado Rockies.
 In 11 Major League games to finish the 2016 season, Peña sported a 4.00 ERA.
 The Cubs would eventually make it to the playoffs and win the World Series.
 Peña did not participate in the postseason, but was on the 40-man roster at the time the Cubs won, earning him his first World Series ring.

 Peña split the 2017 season between the major league club and Triple-A Iowa, pitching to a 5.24 ERA in 25 appearances in the majors.
 On October 4, 2017, Peña was designated for assignment by the Cubs following the waiver claim of Luke Farrell.